irisjitomo/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    the purpose of using sessions is to be able to determine if a user has logged in.
+The logged in user can unlock components or endpoints that needs a session to be accessed

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+it hashes the password however many times you want.
+Basically it makes your password into a long random string

 - [ ] What does bcrypt do to slow down attackers?

+While attackers could figure out your password, with time (sometimes a long time) bcrypt slows them down since it hashes and rehashes the uesr password however many times you decide for it to be rehashed

 - [ ] What are the three parts of the JSON Web Token?

+header, payload, signature

 ## Minimum Viable Product